bitfinity-network/bit-fusion-sdk/README.md

 which is why the above calls has `null` arguments for the `dst_address` and `multisig_config` optional parameters.

-## Http Request
+### Endpoint: Http Request

-The canister also supports some of the endpoints communication via JSON-RPC calls.
-These endpoints are:
+The canister also supports communication with the following endpoints via JSON-RPC calls:

 - `get_bitcoin_address`
 - `inscribe`